Iceland Facts For Kids

 In 1845 Iceland’s Independent Movement tried to get home rule for the country and in 1944 they gained their independence, while Denmark was involved with German invasions.

 Iceland had a great deal of catching up to do to get her economy and country productive.
-In the early 1900’s they had electricity and the first car arrived in Iceland.
+In the early 1900’s, they rolled out electricity and the first car arrived in Iceland.

 The first trawler arrived at this time and that helped improve the fishing industry.